 Do not let your guard down!

 You do not have the job yet so stay focused on your goals and avoid getting too comfortable.
-Just like earlier interviews you should approach this one with similar professionalism that got you this far.
+Just like in earlier interviews, you should approach this one with a similar professionalism that got you this far.
 This final interview is your last chance to impress your interviewers and to leave a solid impression.
 It’s good to show confidence in this stage of the interview process but try to strike a balance between that and being modest.
 You’re already far, which means you probably possess the skills to get the job, but the deal is not closed yet until a contract is signed.

 Build on the strengths you have established in the previous interview rounds